-This Cold Cucumber Salad is an easy and healthy side dish that pairs really well with your summer grilling recipes!
+This Cucumber Onion Salad is an easy and healthy side dish that is perfect for your summer cookout!

 Growing up, we almost always had a cucumber or two in the fridge…but we hardly ever ate cucumbers.
 Why is that?
 Because my Mom loved to make vases out of those cukes.
 Seriously.
 My mother has always been super creative, and at some point she discovered that cucumbers actually make great flower vases.
 I’m not kidding one bit here, folks.
 A cucumber flower vase is a real thing!

 If you think about it, cucumbers are mostly water already, right?
 So the cucumber skin clearly does a good job at holding water.
 So then it’s not a far logic jump to realize that a cucumber vase would also hold water.
 My Mom would just slice off a thin piece of the end of the cucumber so that it would stand upright.
 Then she’d cut the cuke in half and hollow out the middle with a spoon.
 Boom.
 Cucumber flower vase.
 I mean it only holds a single bud, but it works!
 And such was my life growing up.

 I made a cucumber flower vase for Laura when we first moved in together, and she told me it was an excellent waste of a cucumber.
 I mean she’s an engineer.
 She cuts straight to the chase.
 While I still think it’s cool that a cucumber can function as a flower vase, I do prefer to actually eat my cucumbers these days.